odea-project/qAlgorithms/report/discussion_tests.md

 were highly correlating.
 In the positive case mean scores for bins and features correlated, which did not apply for negative measurements.
 For both, DQSC was roughly orthogonal to DQSF.
-When using only nine measurements from the same series, the quality scores changed significantly.
+When using only nine measurements from the same series, the relation and impact of the quality scores changed significantly.

+For further confirmation, one PCA containing all 119 processed samples was performed.
+In the combined view, the different counts correlate, while mean DQSB and DQSF roughly anticorrelate with the counts. the mean DQSC is orthogonal to both.
+Four separate groups can be observed for the pump error, all with large distance in the dominant principal component.
+Similarly, one outlier can be observed for the aquaflow D2 series.
+The ten replicates used as negative control cluster very closely together.

+[@todo] add plotly interactive graph here

 Due to the lack of established quality parameters, a comparison with some "true" measure of quality is not possible.
 While the